stefantds/go-epi-judge/README.md

 #### Are solution to problems included?

 No, there are no solutions in this repository, as it is intended as a starting point for anyone who wants to solve the EPI problems in Go.
-But you can find my solutions at https://github.com/stefantds/go-epi-solutions (work in progress).
+But you can find my solutions at https://github.com/stefantds/go-epi-solutions.

 #### Do the tests offer the same corner-case coverage as the original EPI Judge?